The most decadent spreads

 Written by Luxury Scotland

-At Luxury Scotland, many of our members provide a truly spectacular spread, from a version including gin blended with pure Scottish loch water at The Torridon, to gourmet haggis sausage rolls at One Devonshire Gardens.
+At Luxury Scotland, many of our members provide a truly spectacular spread, from a version including gin blended with pure Scottish loch water at The Torridon, to homemade scones and shortbread at Kinloch Lodge.

 First and foremost on the list of truly outstanding Afternoon Tea experiences in Scotland simply has to be the one at Gleneagles.
 Taken in the Glendevon room, diners delight in the mouth-watering, entirely homemade selection served daily.
 In addition to the classics, on offer are delicate French pastries, flaky scones, delectable savoury finger sandwiches and sumptuous cakes.
 The highlight for most people is the view, over the hotel grounds and the picturesque Ochil Hills.